aaryankumar19/internet-login-page/readme.md

 2. **Open the 24Online login page: `http://internet.lpu.in`**
 3. **Double-click anywhere on the page – the extension will automatically fill in your credentials and log you in.**
 4. **To update or reset your saved credentials, click the extension icon in the toolbar and use the popup.**

 ---

+## 🤝 Open for Collaboration

+Got ideas, improvements, or want to contribute?
+Feel free to open an issue or submit a pull request — contributions are welcome!

+---